Polaris Sector Lumens Download Free PC Game Full Version - Code List

 Download Details

-The Lumens growth pack may even convey model new options to the general sport, like new race-specific sciences, ships position task and up to date planets properties, for an enhanced gameplay expertise!
-It vastly expands one of the vital unique sci-fi 4X of 2016, and a will need to have for any Polaris Sector participant.
-Are you able to return to the conflict for the Polaris Sector?
+The Lumens growth pack can even convey model new options to the general sport, like new race-specific sciences, ships position project and up to date planets properties, for an enhanced gameplay expertise!
+It drastically expands one of the vital authentic sci-fi 4X of 2016, and a should have for any Polaris Sector participant.
+Are you able to return to the struggle for the Polaris Sector?